Vacuum dirty

 Frequently Asked Questions

-Most experts recommend changing the filter every 3-6 months, or whenever it appears dirty or clogged.
+Most experts recommend changing the filters every 3-6 months, or more often if you have pets or a lot of dust in your home.

 Connect with certified professionals in your area